pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 if the *pypi-signed* role itself signed for about 220K PyPI targets (which are simple indices and distributions).
-This PEP does not delve into the details, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large targets' metadata file into many small ones (bins).
+This PEP does not delve into the details, but TUF features a so-called "`lazy bin walk`__" scheme that splits a large *targets* metadata file into many small ones (bins).
 Targets are then referenced in these smaller bins, and which bin a target should go is based on the hash value of the target's file name.
 For example, a target's file name whose hash value starts with *7F* is referenced in the